CouchCMS/Documentation/src/contents/tags-reference/pages.md

 will sort the fetched pages by the custom field named 'my\_blog\_author'.

-<p class="notice">**IMP.** Though any type of editable region can be used as the orderby field, it is the 'text', 'textarea', 'dropdown' and 'radio' types that are best suited for ordering the pages.</p>
+**IMP.** Though any type of editable region can be used as the orderby field, it is the 'text', 'textarea', 'dropdown' and 'radio' types that are best suited for ordering the pages. {.notice}

 Multiple fields can be used together for sorting e.g.